strangerstudios/memberlite-shortcodes/readme.txt

 Some of the shortcodes in this plugin will work with any theme, but we cannot guarantee the appearance will match that of the demo site.

 == Changelog ==
+= 1.2 - 2017-XX-XX =
+* ENHANCEMENT: Now using version 4.7 of Font Awesome.

 = 1.1 - 2017-11-28 =
 * BUG: Fixed warning and deprecated function for get_the_author_meta().
 * ENHANCEMENT: More attributes for recent posts to display posts by author or select post type (CPT).